 Wrong!
 The first thing I saw was her very warm and infectious smile.
 Then, I took notice of her very short, naturally graying hair, and her very artsy purplish-blue eye glasses.
 She immediately put me at ease with her casual look, her friendly face, and her very average cottage – still lakefront though!

 It was father’s day weekend.
 McKenna was living with her mom at that time.
 On Sunday morning, Gloria made me feel so special.
 Both her and John.e made breakfast while I drank coffee in the gazebo.
-Gloria even poured my coffee into a “King for the Day” mug.
+Gloria even poured my coffee into a “King” mug.

 LET’S FAST FORWARD A BIT